 There is no flip to switch.
 No red or blue pill to take.
 No thought that can just make it happen.
 It’s not so simple as that.

 It’s been a gradual process for me, as I imagine it is for everyone who travels a similar path.
 I built up to being able to do this slowly but surely over the years.
 There was no quick fix, no magic bullet (although I tried a lot of them).
 It has been a culmination of a lot of different things.

 I’m over 6 years into this pain thing (which I know is no time at all to some folks and seems like an eternity to others, but remember this is never about comparing, it’s about sharing so we can learn from and help one another), none of this progress happened over night or over a week or over a month.
 It happened over years.

-It takes time.
-But that’s the nature of life if we hope to get anywhere worthwhile.
+That’s the nature of life if we hope to get anywhere worthwhile.

-Success, no matter the endeavor, doesn’t happen overnight or over a week or over a month.
+Success, no matter the endeavor, takes time.
 It happens over years.
 It happens as a result of what we put into it.
 It happens when we direct our thoughts and behaviors toward our desired outcomes, toward pursuing the things that matter to us, and we are as consistent as we can be.

-It happens when we are persistent.
+It happens when we are persistent

 I don’t know what the future holds.
 That used to terrify me, now I’m not so worried about it.
 I’m pretty stoked about what I’m doing right now.
 And that stoke is what’s going to make the future better, brighter, more interesting.